Life of a Meteor

 A back-end architecture will allow a psychologist to track and compile data on users’ moods, states, and interactions with others.
 The mobile app is also being designed to run on edge networks for remote communities.

-Co-PIs: Giovanni Castillo, Morgan Vigil Hayes, Visual Developer: John Abrahim, Visual Designer: Nikole Awbery, Front End Developer: Keller Mikkelson, Project manager: Alex Mclaughlin Developer: Andrew Munoz, Graphic Design: Josh Dingman, 3D specialist: Dominic Torricelli.
+PI: Morgan Vigil Hayes, Visual Developer: John Abrahim, Visual Designer: Nikole Awbery, Front End Developer: Keller Mikkelson, Project manager: Alex Mclaughlin Developer: Andrew Munoz, Graphic Design: Josh Dingman, 3D specialist: Dominic Torricelli.

 Mayan Kings Procession, VR Cinema